inverno-io/inverno-core/doc/reference-guide.md

 This class is the entry point of a module and serve several purposes:

 - encapsulate beans instances creation and wiring logic
-- implement bean instance lifecyle
+- implement bean instance lifecycle
 - specify required or optional module dependencies
 - expose public beans
 - hide private beans